Does the recent market volatility have you worried?

-We have also been long overdue for a market correction.
+Market ups and downs can be scary.
+But they are normal.
 On average, markets decline 10% or more on an annual basis.
 Every 3 to 5 years markets can go down 20% or more.
+Looking back over history we have always dealt with political, economic, and environmental challenges.
+This time is no different.

-When you have a longer-term perspective with your investment portfolio (defined by 10 years or more), short-term volatility doesn’t matter nearly as much.
-Over the long-term markets are up more than they are down.
-Markets go up almost 3 out of every 4 years on average.
+When you have a longer-term perspective with your investment portfolio (defined by 3 years or more), short-term volatility doesn’t matter nearly as much.

-Market corrections offer an excellent opportunity to reassess your financial situation and review your investment portfolio.
+Market corrections also offer an excellent opportunity to reassess your financial situation and review your investment portfolio.

 Below are 6 steps to help guide you through the market volatility: